 We have been and will continue to implement proactive measures throughout all areas of campus to minimize possible exposure to COVID-19, including:

 - Restricting all visitors in our residential homes

-- Implementing "shelter-in-room" for all residential clients
+- Implementing procedures that minimizes contact or exposure for all clients

 - Health screenings for anyone entering campus including screening tool and in-person temperature checks

 - Official screening stickers to be worn at all times on campus once screening is completed